GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 *  **Developer support**: Ask questions and join discussions on the [Privacy Sandbox Developer Support repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).
-   Select the issue template for FLEDGE.
+   Select the issue template for Protected Audience API.
-* **Chrome implementation**: for bugs or issues with Chrome's implementation of the FLEDGE API, you can [view existing issues](https://bugs.chromium.org/p/chromium/issues/list?q=component:Blink%3EInterestGroups) or [raise a new issue](https://crbug.com/new).
+* **Chrome implementation**: for bugs or issues with Chrome's implementation of the Protected Audience API API, you can [view existing issues](https://bugs.chromium.org/p/chromium/issues/list?q=component:Blink%3EInterestGroups) or [raise a new issue](https://crbug.com/new).

-For more general questions about meeting your needs with FLEDGE, [file an issue on the proposal repository](https://github.com/WICG/turtledove/issues/new).
+For more general questions about meeting your needs with Protected Audience API, [file an issue on the proposal repository](https://github.com/WICG/turtledove/issues/new).
 You can also discuss industry use cases in the W3C's [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/participants).